spelunky-fyi/Spelunky2SeedFinder/README.md

 To alleviate this a bit, an 'Anti flicker frames' configuration option was added, where you can adjust how many frames the Seed Finder must wait after loading a different seed.
 Be safe, run Spelunky 2 in windowed mode, and drag it completely off screen when searching for seeds.
 Don't complain if this broke your monitor or pc!

 ## Installation
 Download the release, and unzip it.
+Copy the exe and dll file into your Spelunky 2 folder (otherwise it will complain it can't find MSVCP140.dll).
 Run the executable, then start Spelunky 2.
 The Seed Finder window should pop up a bit after Spelunky 2 starts.
 To actually use the Seed Finder, you must continue until you are inside a level.
 Do not combine with any other mods at the same time, just run the Seed Finder to find some seeds, quit, and either play regular Spelunky 2 or use Overlunky, ...

 ## Documentation